top of page

 • 3 min read

-Cucumbers (Cucumis sativus) trace their roots back more than 3,000 years to India, where they were cultivated for their cooling and hydrating properties.
-Ancient Egyptians grew them as well —often depicted in art alongside grapes and figs. The Romans loved cucumbers so much that Emperor Tiberius demanded them daily, even out of season (they made early greenhouse-like structures to keep him stocked!).
+Cucumbers (Cucumis sativus) trace their roots back more than 3,000 years to India.
+There, they were cultivated for their cooling and hydrating properties.
+Ancient Egyptians also grew cucumbers—often depicted in art alongside grapes and figs. The Romans adored them so much that Emperor Tiberius demanded fresh cucumbers daily, even out of season.
+They built early greenhouse-like structures to keep him supplied!

-By the 9th century, cucumbers had made their way across Europe and into China, eventually landing in the Americas with early European settlers.
+By the 9th century, cucumbers made their way across Europe and into China.
+Eventually, they landed in the Americas with early European settlers.
+Thus, when you slice a cucumber on your cutting board, you're tapping into thousands of years of kitchen history.
+Incredible, right?

-They may be mostly water, but cucumbers still pack a punch:
+They may be mostly water, but cucumbers still pack a nutritious punch:

 Nutrient